Aditya04-code/Aditya04-code/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/aditya-suhane-264a81204/](https://www.linkedin.com/in/aditya-suhane-264a81204/)

-- ⚡ Fun fact **learning everyday something new starting with exploring about the role of Data Science in Finance **
+- ⚡ Fun fact **learning everyday something new starting with exploring about the role of Data in Finance**

 <h3 align="left">Connect with me:</h3>
 <p align="left">